Donders-Institute/bidscoin/docs/utilities.rst

     The basic workflow is to run these two tools:

-      $ bidsmapper sourcefolder bidsfolder     # This produces a study bidsmap and launches a GUI
+      $ bidsmapper sourcefolder bidsfolder     # This produces a dataset bidsmap and launches a GUI
-      $ bidscoiner sourcefolder bidsfolder     # This converts your data to BIDS according to the study bidsmap
+      $ bidscoiner sourcefolder bidsfolder     # This converts your data to BIDS according to the dataset bidsmap

     Default settings, plugins and template bidsmaps are stored in the `.bidscoin` configuration folder in your home directory (you can modify the configuration files to your needs with any plain text editor)